Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/07-Operations-Pt2/Lesson7.md

 The `main()` method performs the receiver’s __*non-concurrent*__ task.

-The default implementation of this method does nothing; You must override method and place in it the code needed to perform the given task.
+The default implementation of the `main()` method does nothing; You must override `main()` and place in it the code needed to perform the intended task.

 *Source:* </br>
 https://developer.apple.com/documentation/foundation/operation/1407732-main